2018 Ford Fiesta Titanium 1.5 TDCI (manual)

 4K Ultra HD CCTV – There are multiple cameras in my car for our protection.
 You can see them in action by clicking here to learn more about my cars CCTV system.

 Sat nav – You now follow a sat nav on most driving tests (1 in 5 tests won’t and you’ll follow road signs instead).
 My car has the same sat nav as the examiners use so you can get used to what it will be like to use it on the day of your driving test.
-I also have a built-in Sony sat-nav and another Google sat-nav if you want to see what different types of sat nav are like.
+I also have an 8 inch sat-nav that is built in to the car so you can try using different ones if you like.

 Quickclear heated front windscreen – The front windscreen is heated as well as the rear one.